TurboGears/Ming/docs/userguide.rst

 The ODM session itself is not designed to be thread-safe, so Ming provides a thread-local version of the session for safe operation in a multithreaded environment.

-Usually you will rely on the session for everythin and won't use the datastore directly, you will just pass it to the Session and rely on the session itself:
+Usually you will rely on the session for everything and won't use the datastore directly, you will just pass it to the Session and rely on the session itself:

 .. run-pysnippet:: ming_odm_tutorial connection_session